 Fire Modeling Services Framework (FMSF) is an Application Programming Interface (API) for machine to machine (or system to system) connections with a web-service/REST architecture.
-The FMSF provides hosted wildland fire models and tools for use within other systems or applications, such as WFDSS, IFTDSS, and others.
-Applications are able to connect and provide input information/parameters and receive corresponding outputs (such as fire behavior flame lengths, rates of spread, fire progression, and more) from the hosted models/tools within the FMSF.
-The FMSF provides users with improved performance, consistent data, and faster analysis results.
-In addition, it reduces IT development and maintenance needs by hosting the models/tools in one central location/application instead of each system/application independently building and maintaining the same model or tool.
+The FMSF provides hosted wildland fire behavior and effects models and tools for use within other systems or applications such as the Interagency Fuel Treatment Decision Support System (IFTDSS).
+The FMSF provides users of those applications with improved performance, consistent data, and faster analysis results.
+In addition, it reduces Information Technology (IT) development and maintenance needs by hosting the models/tools in one service instead of each system/application independently building and maintaining the same models/tools.

 The FMSF is not able to do all of this modeling work by itself.
 The FMSF has partnered with LANDFIRE and the Fire Environment Mapping System (FEMS) to provide independent data services needed to run the models or tools available in the FMSF (Figure 1).
 Landscape data (gridded fuels and topography) for running the models is acquired via the LANDFIRE Product Service.
 FEMS will provide data required to define fire environment inputs for modeling via gridded and Remote Automated Weather Station (RAWS) weather data.
 FEMS is not currently available; however, they anticipate being completed later in 2023.

 The vision of the future for FMSF is that researchers and scientist will have a place to evaluate, refine, and test wildland fire models and tools in a cloud environment and assist with transfer of science and technology into the user community.

 Figure 1.
 Representative view of the Fire Modeling Services Framework (FMSF) and hosted models/tools.

 The FMSF includes the following wildland fire behavior and effects models: